13 Apr Hiking the Montenegro Mountains to Gornja Lastva

 To the left there are yet more captivating views across to Tivat and the Adriatic sea.

 Now bearing in mind it was March and the weather can be unpredictable, I hand’t been expecting it to be quite so warm and sunny.
 I was wearing jeans and a T-shirt, and whilst the pathway was fairly easy, the ridge was exposed with no shade, so I got incredibly sweaty!
+I felt comfortable with my hiking boots but some of the older people in my group took hiking sticks to provide some support on the route.

 The reward though for reaching the top of the hill was a lovely cooling breeze.
 As the path started to descend towards the eco-village of Gornja Lastva, the ground began to get a bit rockier, but there was more shade provided by the trees.